 Wrapping a disposable diaper around a baby and tossing it in the trash when full is a far cry from the way our great-grandmothers diapered their children.
-And even though I do a lot of cloth diapering, I know that even my experience is very different from a mother of over a century ago in America.
+And even though I do a lot of cloth diapering, I know that my experience is very different from a mother of two centuries ago in America.

-Early Colonial women actually had more options than later pioneers.
+Trade was brisk in the colonies, affording women several options.
 They could purchase yards of special cloth diapering fabric at local shops.
 It was typically made of imported linen or muslin.
-Because they were still tied closely to England, Colonial Americans often referred to diapers as “napkins” or “clouts.”
-Wool covers were called “pilchers.”
-Interestingly, mothers were encourage back then to have about the same size stash we recommend today – about 2 dozen diapers.
+Because they were still tied closely to England, Colonial Americans referred to diapers as napkins or clouts.
+Wool covers were called pilchers.
+You can see a napkin and pilch on a doll here.
+Interestingly, mothers were encouraged back then to have about the same size stash we recommend today – about 2 dozen diapers.

 Although upper-class women would have had the benefit of housemaids to relieve them of the task of diaper laundry, the process was still virtually the same no matter who was doing it.
 But it was not uncommon for even a mother of poor or modest means to hire a local girl or woman to help out when a new baby arrived.
 Famed author Laura Ingalls Wilder did this when Rose was born on the Dakota prairie.